 Saudi Cover Letter Writing Guide

-Do not take to lightly the huge influence the Saudi cover letter can have on the results of your adventure!
-For example, you will experience the unusual immigration rules and practices, strange job application procedures, weird selection trends and new to you management culture.
+Do not take too lightly the huge influence the Saudi cover letter can have on the results of your adventure!
+For example, you will experience the unusual immigration rules and practices, strange job application procedures, weird selection trends and strange management culture.

 Your Saudi cover letter is the very first thing an employer will see.
-The cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed or hand delivered to an employer.
-It is common to send a one page typed cover letter with your CV.
+The cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed or hand-delivered to an employer.
+It is common to send one page typed cover letter with your CV.

 The purpose of your cover letter is to make sure your CV is read.
 A human or a piece of software scans job applications in seconds.
 In both cases, the reader is checking if your skills and experience match the criteria detailed in a job ad.